Linkster78/The-Guardian/README.md

 ## Team Members
  - Toon Link#8313 (148118565386584065)
  - I'm by myself, there's no one else :/

+## Advantages
+ - Extensive customizability
+ - Future-proof code built with scalability in mind
+ - Covers tasks that usually require many bots to accomplish
+ - Simple, concise and idiot-proof syntax and command responses

 ## Features
  - Guide Menu